 What qualifies as marital property?

 As the name suggests, marital property includes assets, real property, personal property, etc. that are obtained during the marriage.
 In most cases, items owned prior to marriage are excluded as “non-marital” property.
-Again, here are exceptions, however, and you or your spouse’s conduct can transform non-marital property into divisible marital property; this is why contacting one of our Virga Law Firm Tallahassee attorneys is important.
+Again, here are exceptions, however, and you or your spouse’s conduct can transform non-marital property into divisible marital property; this is why contacting one of our Virga Law Firm Florida attorneys is important.

 Protect Your Inherited Assets in Advance